 If you’ve been following along you know by now that I’m preparing my garden for planting.
-However, as I take a look at my garden I’m not sure it’s the right size.
-My wife thinks it may be a little too big, but on the other hand I’m thinking about expanding it because I think it’s a little too small.
+However, as I take a look at my garden size I’m not sure it’s big enough for my family, although my wife thinks it may be a little too big.

-So, how big should my vegetable garden be?
-The size of your vegetable garden should be 100 square feet per person you’re trying to feed.
-Some variables may change this size for your specific situation, but as a general rule, the size of a vegetable garden should be 100 square feet per person you intend to feed.
+So, how big should my vegetable garden size be?
+The garden size should be approximately 100 square feet per person you’re trying to feed.
+Some variables may change this size for your specific situation, but as a general rule, the vegetable garden size should be 100 square feet per person you intend to feed.

 |Individual||100 square feet|